Extending Neural Keyword Extraction with TF-IDF tagset matching: Introduction

 \section{Introduction}

 Keywords are words (or multi-word expressions) that best describe the subject of a document, effectively summarise it and can also be used in several document categorization tasks.
-In online news portals, keywords help efficient retrieval of articles when needed.
+In online news portals, keywords help with efficient retrieval of articles when needed.
 Similar keywords characterise articles of similar topics, which can help editors to link related articles, journalists to find similar articles and readers to retrieve articles of interest when browsing the portals.
 For journalists manually assigning tags (keywords) to articles represents a demanding task, and high-quality automated keyword extraction shows to be one of components in news digitalization process that many media houses seek for.

 The task of keyword extraction can generally be tackled in an unsupervised way, i.e., by relying on frequency based statistical measures \citep{campos2018yake} or graph statistics \citep{vskrlj2019rakun}, or with a supervised keyword extraction tool, which requires a training set of sufficient size and from appropriate domain.
 While supervised methods tend to work better due to their ability to adapt to a specifics of the syntax, semantics, content, genre and keyword assignment regime of a specific text \citep{martinc2020tnt}, their training for some less resource languages is problematic due to scarcity of large manually annotated resources.
-For this reason, studies about supervised keyword extraction conducted on less resource languages are still very rare.
-To overcome this research gap, in this paper we focus on supervised keyword extraction on three less resource languages, Croatian, Latvian and Estonian, and one fairly well resourced language (Russian) and conduct experiments on data sets of media partners in the EMBEDDIA project\footnote{http://embeddia.eu/}.
+For this reason, studies about supervised keyword extraction conducted on less resourced languages are still very rare.
+To overcome this research gap, in this paper we focus on supervised keyword extraction on three less resourced languages, Croatian, Latvian, and Estonian, and one fairly well resourced language (Russian) and conduct experiments on data sets of media partners in the EMBEDDIA project\footnote{http://embeddia.eu/}.
+The code for the experiments is made available on GitHub under the MIT license\footnote{\url{https://github.com/bkolosk1/Extending-Neural-Keyword-Extraction-with-TF-IDF-tagset-matching/}}.